Ergonomic Works

 * Setup: Repeat the process from Step 2, but position the camera on your left side for a thorough ergonomic assessment.

-* Focus: This provides a comprehensive view of your posture from both sides, which is useful for detecting any asymmetries during your workstation evaluation.
+* Focus: This setup provides a comprehensive view of your posture from both sides, which is useful for detecting any asymmetries during your workstation evaluation.

 4. Close-Up of Keyboard and Mouse Placement